openshift/sriov-network-operator/README.md

 - manage configuration of SR-IOV device plugin on host.
 - generate net-att-def CRs for SR-IOV CNI plugin

+## Quick Start

+For more detail on installing this operator, refer to the [quick-start](doc/quickstart.md) guide.

 ## API

 The SR-IOV network operator introduces following new CRDs: